 Richard Rodgers Theatre

-The venue, built by Irwin Chanin, originally opened as Chanin's 46th Street Theatre in 1925.
-It has been operated by a number of different owners over the course of its history.
-The Shuberts purchased the theatre in 1932, renaming it simply the 46th Street Theatre.
-Robert W. Dowling took over in 1945, then producer Lester Osterman took the reigns in 1960 and producers Stephen R. Friedman and Irwin Meyer in 1978.
-Finally, the Nederlander Organization purchased and renovated the theatre in 1981, re-christening it in honour of the American composer Richard Rodgers in 1990.
+The theatre has been operated by a number of different owners.
+The Shuberts purchased the theatre in 1932, renaming it the 46th Street Theatre.
+Robert W. Dowling took over in 1945, then producer Lester Osterman took the reigns in 196, and producers Stephen R. Friedman and Irwin Meyer in 1978.
+The Nederlander Organization purchased and renovated the theatre in 1981, re-christening it in honour of the American composer Richard Rodgers in 1990.